systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 * Below that is the 'type' of this Asset: a Docker Image.
 * The green 'plus' icon indicates that this Asset was newly added to the Model in this Change Set.
 * Below that are two Output Sockets - one named `Exposed Ports` and the other named `Container Image` (we will go into more detail about these later.)
-* There is a red X warning in the bottom right corner of the Asset, which represents a Qualification failure.
+* There is a red X icon in the bottom right corner of the Asset, which represents a Qualification failure.
   * **What is a Qualification?**
- Qualifications are like built-in, real-time tests for your Model, letting you know when an Asset has not met all the requirements to function in the real world (i.e., whether it is 'qualified for use').
+ Qualifications are like built-in, real-time tests for your Model, letting you know whether an Asset has met all the requirements to function in the real world (i.e., whether it is 'qualified for use').
 Qualifications can be built into specific Assets or into the Canvas itself (more on that in the Customization section of this tutorial).

 You can investigate the Qualification failure in the `Diagram Outline Panel`.
 Click on the red X to see that your Docker `Image` is not qualified because there is an error parsing the image name: your registry has no Docker `Image` with the name 'si-8356'.